John Creemer Clarke

-John Creemer Clarke (1821 – 11 February 1895) was an English merchant and cloth manufacturer and a Liberal politician who sat in the House of Commons from 1874 to 1885.
+John Creemer Clarke (30 May 1821 – 11 February 1895) was an English merchant and cloth manufacturer and a Liberal politician who sat in the House of Commons from 1874 to 1885.

 Early life

 Clarke was the son of Robert Clarke of St Giles in the Wood, Devon and his wife Graciana Creemer, daughter of John Creemer of Exbourne Devon.

 Career

 He started work in a drapery business in Bideford before moving to Abingdon from Devon in 1840.
 He joined the firm of Hyde and Son, clothing manufacturers before it became Hyde, Son and Clarke, and finally Clarke, Sons and Co.
 The factory in West St Helen Street employed 2,000 people at one stage making it one of the largest clothing manufacturers in the country.

 He was a Justice of the Peace for Abingdon-on-Thames and Mayor of Abingdon-on-Thames in 1869.
 He was also Chairman of Abingdon Railway Company from 1873.
+He was one of the initial directors of the Blackpool Railway Company, incorporated on 7 August 1884.
+In 1887, he was a member of the small syndicate assembled by Robert William Perks to inject £300,000 of additional share capital into the Barry Railway Company.
+This proved to be a high-return investment for the syndicate members.

 At the 1874 general election, Clarke was elected as the Member of Parliament (MP) for Abingdon.
 He was re-elected in 1880 and he held the seat until he retired from Parliament at the 1885 general election.

+In 1878 he was one of the four men elected to represent the Oxford District at that year`s Wesleyan Methodist Conference, the first to admit lay representatives.